corneliaaaaaaa/fai-assignments/README.md

     - Implement a basic algorithm for building a random forest.
   - Evaluation: Implement evaluation metrics: accuracy for classification, mean squared error (MSE) for regression.
 - hw4: Implement Principal Component Analysis, Autoencoder, and Denoising Autoencoder

+### FAI Final Project
+The final project requires students to implement Texas Hold’em AI to compete in the casino of the class, formed by baseline AIs and other AI players implemented by classmates.
+You can check the details of the project [here](https://docs.google.com/presentation/d/17Hx5R2BoehE-IvOlOrsKZnYmaiEYz1-_-MAetO-KGdY/edit#slide=id.g22a8e28482d_0_1204).